Roakz/Llama_Palooza/testing_log.md

 7. Tes did not return as expected **Fail**
   * I was able to decide on choosing a llama again the first time but then the second time it got stuck in the no llama choice loop.
 Time to review the logic and De-Bug this issue before release.<br><br>
   **Update 6/09/2019**
-  * Repaired the loop lopgic and tested repeatedly.
+  * Repaired the loop logic and tested repeatedly.
 Everything seems to be in order.
   * Test returned as expected. **PASS**

 <h2>Test 2</h2>